eterevsky/passwordgen/README.md

 Password Generator
 ==================

+*The online version of Password Generator is now available at <http://passwordgen.org>.*

 Chrome extension that generates passwords based on a master password and current domain.
 Partly (but not completely) compatible with [PasswordMaker](http://passwordmaker.org).

 Install extension [from Chrome WebStore](https://chrome.google.com/webstore/detail/password-generator/klfojgipmkdgfmikjfdhhkjlfeboaoij).